kaushikData/DoCAI/README.md

 ## Question Answer Bot:

 The very important component of DoCAI is the Question Answer chatbot.
-Given a document or context, the bot will answer for the respective question from the document.
+Given a document or context, the bot answers questions asked by user from documents.

 For question answering chatbot, I am using Stanford Question Answering Dataset (SQuAD).